DarkSoul26/Yoga_Forever/README.md

 -   Database uses **MongoDB** which is a NoSQL database.
 -   Backend is made using **NodeJS** to provide robust functionalities.
 -   All the services are bind together using custom APIs.
+-   Distributed microservice architecture for high scalability.
+-   Each of the three services has its own docker image for high performance.

 ## Important Assumptions